 The Council has also sought to maximise its Basic Need funding going forward by establishing how the new funding allocation model works and seeking to provide data to the DfE in such a way as to maximise our allocation.
 This resulted in a significantly improved allocation of £32.4m for 2017-18 and £25.0m for 2018-19.
 This goes some way to reduce the Council's shortfall, but still does not come close to covering the costs of all of the Council's Basic Need schemes.
-The DfE have also recently revised the methodology used to distribute condition allocations, in order to target areas of highest condition need.
+The DfE have revised the methodology used to distribute condition allocations in 2015/16, in order to target areas of highest condition need.
 A floor protection has been put in place to ensure no authority receives more than a 20% cut in the level of funding until 2018.
-The £1.2m reduction in allocation for Cambridgeshire in 2015-16 has hit this floor; therefore from

-2018 it is expected that the Council's funding from this area will reduce further.
+The £1.2m reduction in allocation for Cambridgeshire for 2015-16 hit this floor; therefore from 2018 it is anticipated that the Council's funding from this area will reduce further although confirmation of this will not be received until March 2018.